 The average number of days of precipitation in Krakow during November is eight days.
 As it gets closer to December, that precipitation is likely to turn into snow.

 What to Pack

-Pack easily layered clothing that you can pare down or pile on as the temperatures and your activities change.
+Pack easily layered clothing that you can pare down or pile on as the temperatures change.
+Sweaters, long pants, and cardigans are a good base.
+Bring a waterproof windbreaker and thick winter coat as well as warm gloves, hats, and socks as well.